DNS RobotDNS Propagation Checker

 How DNS Propagation Works

-When you change DNS records at your domain registrar or hosting provider, the update first goes to your domain’s authoritative nameservers.
-However, DNS resolvers worldwide (like Google’s 8.8.8.8 or Cloudflare’s 1.1.1.1) cache DNS records based on the TTL (Time To Live) value.
-Until the cached record expires, those resolvers continue serving the old data.
+When you change DNS records at your domain registrar or hosting provider, the update first goes to your domain’s authoritative nameservers — the servers listed in your domain’s NS records that hold the master copy of your zone file.
+However, DNS resolvers worldwide (like Google’s 8.8.8.8 or Cloudflare’s 1.1.1.1) cache DNS records based on the TTL (Time To Live) value baked into each record.
+Until the cached record expires, recursive resolvers continue serving the old data to web browsers and applications that query them.

 Why Is My DNS Not Propagating?